-But by springtime, strong data had emerged on the safety and efficacy of vaccination for people who are expecting.
+But by springtime, strong data had emerged on the safety and efficacy of vaccination for women who are expecting.
 She received both doses of the Pfizer vaccine before her healthy baby daughter, Alyana, was born in June.

 I told my midwife that I had been seeing a lot of research that it would be beneficial for me and for my baby.

 “My decision to get the vaccine while pregnant was predicated around the notion that the pros of getting the vaccine outweighed the potential cons of getting COVID,” Bartash said.